-Cytotoxicity assays are widely used in fundamental research and in drug discovery to screen libraries for toxic compounds.
-A compound generating a cytotoxic response may be eliminated from subsequent screening rounds; or, a compound targeting rapidly dividing cells may constitute a “hit” in a screen for cancer therapeutics.
-Many aspects of cytotoxicity can be assayed using reagents and assays from Thermo Fisher Scientific.
+Cytotoxicity assays measure the ability of cytotoxic compounds to cause cell damage or cell death.
+Cytotoxicity assays are widely used in fundamental research and drug discovery to screen libraries for toxic compounds.
+In drug discovery, cytotoxicity is a critical endpoint when evaluating the fate and effects of a compound.
+A compound generating a cytotoxic response may be eliminated from subsequent screening rounds when evaluating potential pharmaceutical treatments, or a compound targeting rapidly dividing cells may constitute a “hit” in a drug screen aimed at identifying cancer therapeutics.

 Lactate dehydrogenase (LDH) and glucose 6-phosphate dehydrogenase (G6PD) are enzymes present in many different cell types.
 When the cellular plasma membrane is damaged, LDH and G6PD will be released in the cell culture medium.
 CyQUANT Cytotoxicity Assay Kits are colorimetric- or fluorescence-based detection methods to quantitively measure cytotoxicity through the release of LDH or G6PD, which act as biomarkers for cellular cytotoxicity.Learn more about:

 Cell viability can be detected through various mechanisms, such as membrane integrity, enzyme activity, or metabolic activity.
 Each viability reagent forms the basis of an assay to evaluate cell heath through a single-parameter readout or using multiple measures of detection—viability kits.
 Additionally, ready-to-use options are available for your everyday experimental needs.
 Viability assays are used to evaluate the response to internal or external stimuli, such as the cytotoxic effects from drug screenings.Learn more about: